SATURDAY the EIGHTH - 11:09 PM

 "Good!
 At least I did something right."

-"Bread and circuses," Anne pointed out, "wouldn't have been worth diddly without the Roman Legions and their swords keeping the masses in line..."
+"Bread and circuses," Anne pointed out, literally pointing out her point with a finger on his chin, "wouldn't have been worth diddly without the Roman Legions and their swords keeping the masses in line..."

 "But they do shield the system from accountability," Andy began to protest when Anne squirmed, arching her back and reaching beneath the bedspread to extract an uncomfortable swath of anti-Conk propaganda that Andy had collected over the past month.
 Fliers from the PLO, IRA and a dozen other been-around-forever initials and the new, obscure movements with their slogans, forms and formal letters from Disson’s office, bills...all of which, with Andy's professorial jacket, were shoved over the edge of the bed, sliding onto the threadbare carpet while Anne pressed her lips to his ear and whispered, harshly...